Arturo Benedetti Michelangeli (1920-1995)

 When he did play, he traveled with two Steinway concert grands and his personal technician, the sartorial Cesare Augusto Tallone (who was also one of Italy’s leading piano makers.)
 It was a routine not without danger; during a 1965 tour of Japan one of the pianos was accidentally destroyed, smashed to bits by inattentive handlers on an airport tarmac.

-Michelangeli's personal tuner Cesare Tallone, while preparing the piano in Tokyo, met with Yamaha technicians who wished to supervise his work.
+Michelangeli's personal tuner Cesare Tallone, while preparing the piano in Tokyo, met Yamaha technicians who wished to observe his work.
 President Kawakami ordered a 3/4 grand piano, then came the request to oversee the construction of a 4/4 concert grand based on Tallone's concepts.
 In 1966, the grand piano, named Tamaki Miura, was born.
 This is the summary from newspaper and magazine articles, but let's read Cesare in his book:

 "In Tokyo, I went early in the morning to the grand theatre to prepare Benedetti Michelangeli's instrument and already found groups of Yamaha technicians waiting for me, eager to follow my work.
 Invited by the great Japanese company, I went, encouraged by the Maestro himself, to Hamamatzu.
 Lovingly welcomed by President Kawakami, I received the order for one of my three-quarter grand pianos.
 When that instrument was found among the examples of all the top-class brands in the test room, the chief technician, Mr. Matzuyama, confided in me that he considered it the best.
 Consequently, I was called back to Hamamatzu with the primary task of directing the construction of a four-quarter grand concert piano according to my concepts.
 With the wealth of resources and above all the prestigious performance of the valiant technicians, the instrument was completed within two months.
 The new competition took place in the Hamamatzu theater.
 I was alongside the president and Mr. Matzuyama.
 On On the stage, grand pianos from the world's leading manufacturers were lined up; the last one on the right was the new model I had designed, bearing the initials "Tamaki Miura."
 The Japanese pianist in charge performed the same music on all the instruments.
 Before the rehearsal was even over, the audience rose to their feet and shouted "Banzai Tamaki Miura!" (cit., 1972).